Tobacco and Vaping

 Baby and Me Tobacco Free - Pregnant and postpartum women who are served by WIC, Lutheran Medical Center, and JCPH’s Prenatal Plus and Nurse Family Partnership programs are offered cessation support through services such as Baby and Me Tobacco-Free.

 Jefferson County Public Health (JCPH) has been funded through the Amendment 35 Tobacco, Education, Prevention and Cessation Grant Program for more than fifteen years and has had notable success with several tobacco control strategies, particularly with best practice policy implementation.
 Tobacco-Free Jeffco Alliance, and a number of local tobacco prevention coalitions and partner organizations have worked together with JCPH to influence local laws proven to reduce youth and adult tobacco use.
-These laws/ordinances include making the outdoor spaces of parks and recreation areas smoke and vapor-free in a number of municipalities, and requiring tobacco retailers to have licenses to sell tobacco in the communities of Golden and Edgewater.
+These laws/ordinances include making the outdoor spaces of parks and recreation areas smoke and vapor-free, increasing the age for sales of tobacco products to 21, and requiring tobacco retailers to have licenses.

 1. Centers for Disease Control and Prevention.
 (2016, March 30).
 Trends in Current Cigarette Smoking Among High School Students and Adults, United States, 1965-2014.
 Retrieved from: https://www.cdc.gov/tobacco/data_statistics/tables/trends/cig_smoking/index.htm